hansika-singh/Open-Source-Contribution-Atelier/frontend/public/content/module-1/common-misconceptions.md

 ## 1️⃣ MYTH 1: "I need to be a coding genius."

 **Reality**: Most open source contributions are small fixes, typo corrections, documentation improvements, or simple bug patches.
 You do not need to rewrite the entire project to help!
-Starting small is key, and you will eventually transition into
+Starting small is key, and you will eventually transition into more complex work.

 ----